dalenewman/JunkDrawer/README.md

 and most likely deal with error messages, it would be a stumbling block for him.

-This gave me the idea to create Junk Drawer; a program that tries to import an Excel or text file into a database without asking questions.
+This gave me the idea to create a program that imports an Excel or text file into a database without asking questions.

 ### Getting Started

-Junk Drawer refers to files as junk, and the database as a drawer.
+Junk Drawer refers to files as *junk*, and the database as a *drawer*.
 The file is an input, and the database is an output.
 Both are connections.

-To configure your connections, open Junk Drawer's default configuration file *default.xml*.
+To configure connections, open the default configuration file *default.xml*.

 ```xml
 <jd>
   <connections>

     <add name="input"
          provider="file"
          file="*.*" />

     <add name="output"
          provider="sqlserver"
          server="localhost"
          database="Junk" />

   </connections>
 </jd>
 ```

+The configuration (above) defines two connections: an input, and an output.
-The input is set to a file.
-The file `*.*` is changed to your file at run-time.
+The input is set to a file named `*.*`, which is changed to your file at run-time.
 The output is set to a local SQL Server database named Junk.
-For SQL Server, the default database connection uses trusted security.
-If you're using a native account, you may add a `user` and `password` attribute.
-You may also use a `connection-string` attribute instead.

-### Get a File
+### The File Input

-The file must be Excel (e.g. `.xls`, `.xlsx`), or a delimited text file (e.g. `.csv`, `.txt`).
+The file must be an Excel (e.g. `.xls`, `.xlsx`), or delimited text file (e.g. `.csv`, `.txt`).

-I searched Google for `filetype:csv colors` and found [colors.csv](https://github.com/codebrainz/color-names/blob/master/output/colors.csv).
+I Googled `filetype:csv colors` and found [colors.csv](https://github.com/codebrainz/color-names/blob/master/output/colors.csv) for this demo.

 Here's a sample of *colors.csv*: